 “I cannot, and would never try to, speak for the entirety of the LGBTQIA+ community,” Degener says.
 “I can only speak through my own voice and experiences.
 And I would be remiss if I did not highlight the fact that this community is profoundly affected by eating disorders.
 As we remember and honor that Pride Month was born from the activism and efforts of queer people of color, we must acknowledge who is still tragically left out of eating disorder healing spaces.”

 There’s another major factor at play in the diagnosis and treatment of kids and teens — the overarching lack of proper and specific training in identification and treatment of eating disorders among adolescents.
 “So many pediatricians graduate their residency without feeling comfortable talking about weight in general with their patients or comfortable identifying people at risk for an eating disorder, or when to be concerned a patient may have an eating disorder,” Avila says.
-“This gap on the health system’s side makes it even harder for LGBTQIA+ persons to seek medical care, which further contributes to our barriers in early identification and diagnosis of eating disorders.”

-Avila says it’s important to keep in mind that eating disorders — just like people — are highly variable and diverse, and there’s no way to identify an ED based on a single coping mechanism, an arbitrary weight criteria, or any other standalone behavior or descriptor.
+There are countless coping mechanisms that people struggling with their mental health may come to rely on, and has been identified as one major one.
+But Avila says it’s important to keep in mind that eating disorders — just like people — are highly variable and diverse, and there’s no way to identify an ED based on a single coping mechanism, an arbitrary weight criteria, or any other standalone behavior or descriptor.

 When considering the specific challenges LGBTQIA+ community members face in the landscape of eating disorders, it’s also important to keep in mind that disordered eating behaviors (like binge eating or restriction) are not necessarily the same thing as having an eating disorder, but these behaviors are risk factors for developing an ED.

 Avila says that the lack of literacy in the medical field is contributing to the problem and leaving many men without the tools and resources to get proper psychological support when they need it.
-“Even though we know that muscle dysmorphia — the psychological disorder associated with an obsessive or compulsive desire for a muscular or lean physique — is a major driver for anorexia nervosa in males, many primary care providers are not familiar with muscle dysmorphic disorder or with assessing for this condition.”
+“Even though we know that — the psychological disorder associated with an obsessive or compulsive desire for a muscular or lean physique — is a major driver for anorexia nervosa in males, many primary care providers are not familiar with muscle dysmorphic disorder or with assessing for this condition.”

 - Initiating more expansive, comprehensive, honest dialogues about how EDs show up in the LGBTQIA+ community